Freddie Freeman Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.34).
+- The Red Sox have a 4.36 team ERA that ranks 18th among all MLB pitching staffs.

-- Crawford gets the start for the Red Sox, his 17th of the season.
-He is 6-6 with a 3.56 ERA and 94 strikeouts in 96 2/3 innings pitched.
+- Paxton makes the start for the Red Sox, his 18th of the season.
+He is 7-4 with a 3.79 ERA and 97 strikeouts in 90 1/3 innings pitched.

-- In his most recent appearance on Saturday against the New York Yankees, the right-hander went six innings, giving up one earned run while surrendering one hit.
+- The left-hander's most recent time out came on Tuesday against the Houston Astros, when he threw four innings, surrendering six earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.